Ram Brustein: Research

 Brustein's work examines the intersection of fundamental physics, early universe cosmology and black holes by applying Einstein's gravity and string theory to gravitational singularities.

 In 1992, he showed that simple string models cannot sustain cosmological inflation, implying an alternative cosmic origin.

 In 1995, he demonstrated that a pre-big bang phase would produce a detectable gravitational wave signal.

 In 2019, he introduced the "frozen star" model, an ultracompact, nonsingular object without a horizon that reproduces a black hole's observable properties.

 In 2000, he derived an entropy bound suggesting the big bang was preceded by a quantum phase.

 Awards and honors

 Brustein received the Alon Fellowship from the Council for Higher Education in Israel in 1994.
-He was also a research fellow at CERN and at the Center for Advanced Studies, Ludwig Maximilians University and a short term member at the Institute for Advanced Study in Princeton.
-In 2016 he became the incumbent of the Albert Einstein Chair in Theoretical Physics.
+He was also a research fellow at CERN and at the Center for Advanced Studies, LMU Munich, and a short term member at the Institute for Advanced Study in Princeton.
+In 2016, he became the incumbent of the Albert Einstein Chair in Theoretical Physics.